-Fan Operation Section I
+Fan Operation

-The thermostat has a Fan contact that supports a wide range of fan applications.
-Set the Fan Mode to determine when the fan relay activates.
+The thermostat has two fan contacts, Fan 1 and Fan 2.
+These support a wide range of fan applications.
+Set the Fan Mode to determine when the fan relays activate.
 See the Fan Mode table for details.

-· Locate the Fan Mode item in the Adjust menu.
+• Locate the Fan Mode item in the Adjust menu.